 Security screens are a must, for any commercial property.
 They create a physical barrier to prevent entry through doors and windows and have proven to be an excellent deterrent for intruders looking for opportunist break-in opportunities.

-Security screens are also a great way to allow fresh air into your property, without worrying about inspects and other pests.
-They can be custom fit to any shape window or other opening, ensuring you can enjoy the fresh air, without worrying about intruders or other unwanted guests.
+Security screens are also a great way to allow fresh air into your property, without worrying about inspections and other pests.
+They can be custom-fit to any shape window or other opening, ensuring you can enjoy the fresh air, without worrying about intruders or other unwanted guests.

 Security Window Film